surh/wheelP/DATASETS.md

 	* minusP\_100uM.qval, minusP\_30uM.qval, plusP\_100uM.qval, plusP\_30uM.qval: Benjamini-Hochberg
 	corrected p-value of the effect of each bacterial strains on plant shoot pi content in each condition.
-	* Mean: mean log(fold-change) of shoot pi content caused by bacteria across all condtions.
+	* Mean: mean log(fold-change) of shoot pi content caused by bacteria across all conditions.
 	* Group: group to which a strain belongs (positive, negative, indifferent or none).

 ## Synthetic community assays